 2. Another way to start is to spend 5 minutes at night reflecting on your day, identifying these frustrations, and considering a potential solution.
 The next day, you try actually to apply what you came up with.

-Key Takeaways of Habit 1
+Key Takeaways of Habit 1 of 7 Habits

 Being proactive means taking charge of your doings instead of waiting for others to let you know what needs to be done.
 Proactive people focus on taking action toward solving the problem instead of relying on suggestions from others.